-- The rider, with luggage and passenger if applicable, now mounts the motorcycle. - Check the headlight setting.
+- The rider, with luggage and passenger if applicable, now mounts the motorcycle. - Check the low beam headlight adjustment.

 The light-dark boundary must lie exactly on the lower mark when the motorcycle is ready to operate with the rider mounted along with any luggage and a passenger if applicable.